 • Course length and flexibility - short courses can be studied online within a matter of hours while undergraduate and integrated Masters degrees can take up to four years.
 You'll need to think about how much flexibility the provider offers in terms of online attendance and learning as you go along.

-• Course content and its presentation - closely linked to the point above, will you be studying a series of modules delivered through pre-recorded lectures, webinars and ebooks?
+• Course content and its presentation - will you be studying a series of modules delivered through pre-recorded lectures, webinars and ebooks?
 Do you need to buy your own materials and be available for live seminars, with an increased level of participant involvement?
 Are the videos provided up to date and of a high standard?
 How are exams administered, and how is the coursework assessed?

 • Community and support - does the platform allow for students to discuss the course, their ideas and plans for after graduation?
 Are you assigned a personal tutor, and is one-to-one support available?
 Is this delivered through video sessions or a chat facility?